-Ned Childs is a government contract and investigations and enforcement attorney who represents companies across a wide range of sectors, including the defense, services, technology, and aerospace industries.
-His practice, spanning nearly 10 years in Washington, encompasses a broad array of legal services, including government contract investigations, disclosures, and regulatory enforcement actions; bid protests and government contract disputes; government contract counseling; export licensing and enforcement; prime contractor-subcontractor disputes; corporate ownership and acquisition issues; and election law investigations and enforcement matters.
+As a leader of the firm’s Defense, National Security and Government Contracting industry team, Ned Childs is a government contract and investigations and enforcement attorney who represents companies across a wide range of sectors, including the defense, services, technology, and aerospace industries.
+His practice, spanning more than a decade in Washington, encompasses a broad array of legal services, including government contract investigations, disclosures, and regulatory enforcement actions; bid protests and government contract disputes; government contract counseling; export licensing and enforcement; prime contractor-subcontractor disputes; corporate ownership and acquisition issues; and election law investigations and enforcement matters.

 Ned has considerable experience representing clients in government investigation and enforcement actions, including procurement fraud claims and qui tam whistleblower suits brought under the False Claims Act, inspectors general investigations, and in the preparation of mandatory disclosures to numerous agencies, including the U.S. Department of Defense and U.S. Department of Justice.
 In addition, he represents clients in protests before the Government Accountability Office (GAO), suspension and debarment proceedings, litigation at the Court of Federal Claims, and size challenges at the Small Business Administration (SBA).
 Ned regularly counsels clients on federal procurement issues, including foreign sourcing restrictions, small business eligibility, most-favored pricing, GSA schedule contract requirements, contract administration matters, and government rights in intellectual property, among other issues.